AdobeDocs/graphql-mesh-gateway/src/pages/reference/transforms/index.md

 Transforms performed at the Source level or Root level do not result in the same final SDK that you might potentially use later in `additionalResolvers`.

-The diagram below explains how Mesh process applied when building the final unified Schema and SDK:
+The diagram below explains how the Mesh process is applied when building the final unified Schema and SDK:

 [mflowchart](../../_images/mflowchart.svg)